Adversarial Learning of Intermediate Acoustic Feature for End-to-End Lightweight Text-to-Speech: Method

-Fig \ref{fig:model} presents a block diagram of the proposed model built from the LiteTTS \cite{Nguyen2021LiteTTSAL} baseline system.
-Our model consists of three main modules: an intermediate prosody embedding ($h_{pr}$) estimation module that generates the target of the prosody predictor, a prosody predictor that predicts $h_{pr}$ from text (phonetic) embeddings ($h_{ph}$), and an internal aligner including a duration predictor whose target is a learned alignment between text and acoustic features.
-To simplify the architecture with low complexity, we adopt a lightweight transformer-based encoder \cite{Nguyen2021LiteTTSAL} for the phoneme encoder, prosody encoder, and prosody predictor.
+Figure \ref{fig:model} presents a block diagram of the proposed model built using the LiteTTS \cite{nguyen2021litetts} baseline.
+Our model consists of a phoneme encoder, a prosody encoder (posterior), a prosody predictor (prior), an internal aligner including a duration predictor, an auxiliary predictor, and a vocoder.
+The overall training process is as follows.
+We first calculate the phoneme-scale prosody embedding $h_{pr}$ taking an attention with the prosody encoder output (key and value) and a phoneme encoder output $h_{ph}$ (query).
+Then, we time-align the joint embeddings $h_{ph}+h_{pr}$ to mel-spectrogram using the internal aligner, where the aligned embedding is denoted as $I$.
+Finally, we generate a waveform using a vocoder by conditioning the aligned embedding.
+To build a low complexity architecture, we adopt a lightweight transformer-based encoder \cite{nguyen2021litetts} for the phoneme encoder, the prosody encoder, and the prosody predictor.